bens4lsu/theskinny-publish/Content/blog2/lsu-vs-duke.md

 But my absolute favorite part of the game -- and I'm going to reveal a bit about my evil inner nature here -- was watching Redick cry at the end.
 I wrote this a couple of hours before posting it, just to give myself a chance to find a picture of Redick crying.
 I didn't have as much time as I would have liked to search, but I couldn't find one on the main sports sites Friday morning.
 The Duke sports site didn't help me out either.
 If I find one later, I'll post it somewhere around here.

 Two last things to mention.
 First, I saw <a href="http://www.apple.com/pr/library/2006/mar/14hoops.html" target="_blank">this article</a> about the games from this years' tournament being available for video ipod.
 I'm certainly willing to pay $2 for the ipod version of this game.
 I searched the itunes store this morning, but I guess the games aren't out yet.

+<h3>(2024 update:  The link to the article does not work, but I did purchase the game, and I still have an mp4 of it on a hard drive somewhere.
+I don't believe I've ever watched it.)</h3>

 Finally, a note of warning to anyone who happens to be with me Saturday, or in other games if LSU happens to win on Saturday.
 I happened to be wearing a new pair of shamrock pajama pants during the game.
 So if we're at a bar during a game during the rest of this too-short season, I'm going to look like a fool.